MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/Scope.md

 ### Identity and Access Management

 Contoso wants to ensure zero standing access for production environments across all Azure control plane access and will use Azure AD Privileged Identity Management (PIM) to ensure just-in-time control plane access to Azure resources.
-Contoso will create custom role definitions (Platform Owner, NetOps, SecOps, Landing Zone Owner, AppOps/DevOps) in accordance with North Star roles which will be supported by the operating model for the Azure platform.
+Contoso will create custom role definitions (Platform Owner, NetOps, SecOps, Landing Zone Owner, AppOps/DevOps) in accordance with CAF enterprise-scale landing zone roles which will be supported by the operating model for the Azure platform.

 The identity team will create an Azure AD only group for each of the roles above and make Landing Zone Owner/Requestor an owner of the group before creating entitlements for those groups in Azure AD PIM.
 Those who require to access to Azure resources will be able to search for the Azure AD group by name and leverage the Azure AD Self-service group management capability to join a group.
 Group Owners can determine whether to approve or deny a user request based on an eligibility criteria.